Guide to Pagan Gods

 These are the terms used by the ancient Egyptians to refer to their Gods and Goddesses, Netjer being the word for God and Neteret being the word for Goddess.

-The chief among the Gods is Ra, who is famed for pulling the sun across the sky in a golden chariot.
-Other popular deities in this pantheon are:
+The chief among the Egyptian Gods is Ra, who is famed for pulling the sun across the sky in a golden chariot.

 Anubis: the Jackal-headed God who assists in the judging of the dead and guides the worthy to the throne of Osiris.